The Eviction Process in Massachusetts

 On November 1, the tenant sends you an apology.
 They explain everything going on in their life.
 They say they're going to get you the rent somehow and they ask you to wait.

-Hiring a constable for delivery will cost you around $55.
-Notices may be served only on weekdays, so you schedule your notice to be served on November 11.
-You can serve it yourself in person but a constable gives you an independent third party to vouch that the notice was served properly.
+The most bullet-proof way to deliver a notice to quit is to hire a constable, which will cost around $55.
+You can serve it yourself in person, but a constable gives you an independent third party to vouch that the notice was served properly.

-Eviction Notices: Attestation Form
+Eviction notices: Attestation form

-If you are initiating eviction for nonpayment, you are required to include, with your notice to quit, a special state form, called an attestation form.
-Obtain the form here.
+If you are initiating eviction for nonpayment, you are required to include, with your notice to quit, a special state form, called an attestation to accompany a notice to quit for nonpayment.

 Special city forms may be required as well, in Boston, Cambridge, Somerville and others.